Clarioso

 Context depth

-Clause-level (MVP), structured and comparable.
+Analyzed sections only (MVP), structured and comparable.

 Can be deep, but depends on what you provide.